Selfie with the wifey!

 How long have you been performing weddings?
 I have performed over 1000 wedding ceremonies since 1992.
 I love what I do and always enjoy meeting new people!

 What type of ceremony do you perform?
 My default ceremony is non-denominational and spiritual in tone.
-Essentially I discuss the importance of having balance in your marriage and to appreciate the partnership in life that you have established with your spouse.
-If you choose, you are more than welcome to add some religious elements to the ceremony.
+Essentially I discuss the importance of having balance in your marriage and to appreciate the partnership in life that you are establishing with your future spouse.
+If you choose, you are more than welcome to sprinkle some religious elements into the ceremony.
 However, that is entirely up to you.
-I would say that 98% of the ceremonies that I'm asked to perform for couples are non-religious.
+I would say that the vast majority of ceremonies that I'm asked to perform for couples are non-religious.
+Accordingly, unless specifically requested by you, I do not include any religion in the ceremony.

 How do your fees work?
 I have standard fees that are based on distance and travel time.
 Obviously, the further I need to travel the greater my fee.
 Note that if you book with me off season my fees are usually lower.
-However, as we approach May, June, July and August, which are the peak months for weddings, my fees do increase.
+However, as we approach June through October, which are the peak months for weddings, my fees do increase.
 To reserve the date and time I do require a non-refundable deposit.
 This amount is applied to the fee.
 (Please click on the "Services" tab above for my current fees).

 Where are you located?
-I live in Brookfield, Wisconsin and perform ceremonies at locations within a two hour drive.
+I live in Brookfield, Wisconsin and perform ceremonies at locations within a one hour drive.

 Will you travel further?
 Yes.
 But please note that for longer distances I charge for my time to travel there and back.

 Do you attend rehearsals?
 Yes.
 I love being able to make sure the bride and groom and everyone involved in the ceremony are on the same page.
 I will work with you to make sure we have the smoothest ceremony possible.
-I do charge an additional fee of $100-125 to attend and coordinate the processional/recessional with you.
+Please note that I do charge an additional fee of $125 to attend and coordinate the processional/recessional with you.
 Rehearsals are limited to one hour and may not be available in all areas.
 Additional fees may apply for travel time.

 What do you wear?
 A black suit and tie.